 Parking is available for drop-off and collection of children at the marked parking bays in the front of the kindergarten.
 A Campus Kindergarten parking permit must be displayed on your car's dashboard.
 These are available at the office.
-Parking is limited to 20 minutes unless special arrangements have been made with UQ Parking through the Service Manager.
-PARKING ALL DAY IS will need to contact the University Parking office.
+Parking is limited to 20 minutes unless special arrangements have been made with UQ Parking through the Admin office.
+PARKING ALL DAY IS NOT PERMITTED.
+If a traffic infringement is received, you will need to contact the University Parking office.